jenniferwuyah/cs169hw/hw2/README.md

 don't mean that the database has no movies in it, though that also happens to be true: we mean there is no database at all!)
 In other words, we have not run the initial migration to create the schema.
-Run `rails generate migration CreateMovies` to create an empty migration file.

-What command line should we use to cause Rails to generate a migration file for us that will create a `movies` database table whose attributes are title (string), release date (datetim
+* What command should we use to cause Rails to generate a migration file for us that will add the columns title (string), release date (datetime), rating (string), and description (text) to a table called `movies`?

-> According to `db/migrate/0000

-Before running `rake db:migrate`
+> `rails generate migration AddFieldsToMovies title:string release_date:datetime rating:string description:text`

+Take a look at the migration file that was created.
+The `change` method defines what happens when the migration is applied.

+* Why will this migration **fail** if applied right now, and how should you fix it?
+(Hint: what assumption does the `change` code appear to make about the database schema?)

+> The `change` method assumes the `movies` table already exists, and adds
+> columns to it.
+One fix is to add `create_table :movies` (or
+> `create_table "movies"`) at the beginning of the `change` method.

+Apply the fix and then run the migration (hint: `rake` is involved).

-0. At this point you should be able to run the app locally with `rails server` and ensure you can visit
+At this point you should be able to run the app locally with `rails server` and ensure you can visit
 `localhost:3000` in a browser.

 0. Deploy the app to Heroku (review the procedure in the ESaaS Appendix if necessary).
+Here's a brief overview of the workflow:
+  - Start by creating a new Heorku app and configuring your rottenpotatoes git repository to have a Heroku remote
+  - Heroku is going to require that you have a database ready and waiting when you push your code, else the deploy will fail.
+A Heroku PostgreSQL database can be created for your app by running `heroku addons:add heroku-postgresql`.
+  - Go ahead and deploy your app with the proper git push command
+  - At this point, visiting the '/movies' route will still fail.
+This is because you have a DB stood up, but it does not have the most up-to-date schema instantiated for your app (in fact, there is no schema at all since we _just_ made the DB).
+We can run all of our DB migrations on our Heroku deployed app by running `heroku run rake db:migrate`.
+This is the same as a local `rake db:migrate` except that it runs it on your cloud-deployed Heroku app.
+  - Optionally, you can run `heroku run rake db:seed` to populate some dummy movie entries

 0. Verify you can visit the app as deployed on Heroku.
+You should be able to browse to the '/movies' route and click around without issues.
 This is your starting point.
 Get to this point before continuing, or you'll be in a world of pain.  **A world of pain.**